nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 # <a id="bones"></a>Bones
 So, there are a bunch of things we need to do when we are starting a project.
 Since the console itself has no firmware, we have to take care of that stuff as we begin.
 I have taken most of this from the Pikuma course as well as your textbook.
 That it replicates the same error is not a mistake, we need to make errors to discuss parts that won't be able to be noticed unless the mistake is made.
 In fact, i'd guess the order of operations will come up and you won't know why despite telling you this.

+If you want to play around with op-codes and what they do, you can use: https://skilldrick.github.io/easy6502/ to muck about.

 First, we need to take into account our IDE and this will be a part of just about everythiing we do.
 We have to call into being our processor and assemblers.

 ```asm6502